Dealing with the financial affairs of someone who has died

 7. you are another relative of the person who has died.

-An unmarried partner, or same-sex partner who has not registered a civil partnership and who has not been named in a will as an executor will not usually be able to act as an administrator.
+If you're an unmarried partner, or same-sex partner who has not registered a civil partnership and who has not been named in a will as an executor, you won't usually be able to act as an administrator.

 You do not always need letters of administration to be able to deal with the estate of someone who has died.

-Do you always need probate or letters of administration
+Check if you need probate or letters of administration

 You usually need probate or letters of administration to deal with an estate if it includes property such as a flat or a house.
 Otherwise, you may not need probate or letters of administration if: